Participative decision-making in organizations: Finance

 In our modern world, PDM in business field of finance are mostly base on the three categories: Autocratic, Collective-participative and consensus participative.
 Most of the financial organization practices the first category which is the Autocratic; this is because leaders have little or no trust for their employees.

 The Autocratic category of Decision Making allow the leader to make decision entirely on his or her own without any impute from others and take full responsibility for that decision.
 This style of decision-making is usually the best choice in case of emergency according to leadershipmanagement.com the decision maker may lose credibility if the decisions lead to a negative result.

-Collective-Participative decision-making is mostly practice after the Autocratic produced a negative result in an organization, the leaders may use this style of participative decision-making to fix the problem.
-Though the Collective-Participative decision-making is one of the best styles in business decision-making, they seem to be less practiced in our modern organization.
-The modern organization leaders does not care much about their employees ideas but they do care much about the organization profitability, they also believe that making decision in this manner consume much time and may delay the organization from generating profit.
-Consensus style of participative decision-making is the less practiced style of decision-making in our financial organization because it consumes much time and requires much forbearance according to leadershipmanagment.com.
+Collective-participative decision-making may be used in organizations after an autocratic decision-making approach has produced a negative result.
+Leaders may use participative decision-making to address the resulting problems.
+According to leadershipmanagment.com, consensus-based participative decision-making is less commonly used in financial organizations because it can require more time and forbearance.
+Some organizations may prefer other approaches because participative decision-making can take more time and may delay decisions related to organizational profitability.